Pebble Games and Algebraic Proof Systems: Abstract

 \section{Abstract}

 Analyzing refutations of the well known pebbling formulas $\peb(G)$ we prove some new strong connections between pebble games and algebraic proof system, showing that there is a parallelism between the reversible, black and black-white pebbling games on one side, and the three algebraic proof systems Nullstellensatz, Monomial Calculus and Polynomial Calculus on the other side.
-In particular we prove that for any DAG $G$ with a single sink, if there is a Monomial Calculus refutation for $\peb(G)$ having simultaneously degree $s$ and size $t$ then there is a black pebbling strategy on $G$ with space $s$ and time $t+s$.
+In particular we prove that for any directed acyclic graph $G$ with a single sink, if there is a Monomial Calculus refutation for $\peb(G)$ having simultaneously degree $s$ and size $t$ then there is a black pebbling strategy on $G$ with space $s$ and time $t+s$.
 Also if there is a black pebbling strategy for $G$ with space $s$ and time $t$ it is possible to extract from it a MC refutation for $\peb(G)$ having simultaneously degree $s$ and size $ts$.
 These results are analogous to those proven in \cite{RezendeMNR21} for the case of reversible pebbling and Nullstellensatz.
-Using them we prove degree separations between NS, MC and PC, as well as strong degree-size tradeoffs for $\MC$.
+Using them we prove degree separations between Nullstellensatz, Monomial Calculus and Polynomial Calculus, as well as strong degree-size tradeoffs for Monomial Calculus.

-We also notice that for any directed acyclic graph $G$ the space needed in a pebbling strategy on $G$, for the three versions of the game, reversible, black and black-white, exactly matches the variable space complexity of a refutation of the corresponding pebbling formula $\peb(G)$ in each of the algebraic proof systems $\NS,\MC$ and $\PC$.
+We also notice that for any directed acyclic graph $G$ the space needed in a pebbling strategy on $G$, for the three versions of the game, reversible, black and black-white, exactly matches the variable space complexity of a refutation of the corresponding pebbling formula $\peb(G)$ in each of the algebraic proof systems Nullstellensatz, Monomial Calculus and Polynomial Calculus.
 Using known pebbling bounds on graphs, this connection implies separations between the corresponding variable space measures.